 The next stage in this product was something completely new, an iPad app.

 The further a software company moves from a workflow people have been using for the last 20 years, the more problems they will encounter.
-Starting a transformation with a visual testing strategy can help software makers respond to customer needs before the customers realize they have them.
+Starting a transformation with a visual UI testing strategy can help software makers respond to customer needs before the customers realize they have them.
 Visual testing tools provide instant feedback on the look and feel of your product with every build.
 Rather than building a new feature and waiting for the market to give feedback you can build a prototype, get user experience feedback from a customer champion, and make that your visual baseline.

 Cross Platform Delivery